 Jackie has served on several boards, including the Junior League of Boca Raton, the Redlands Christian Migrant Association, the Junior Philharmonic Guild of South Florida, In the Pines and the Luxury Marketing Council.
 Jackie is a graduate of the University of Florida where she was a member of Chi Omega sorority.

-She and her husband, Andy, are the proud parents of two grown children and one precious grandson.
+She and her husband, Andy, are the proud parents of two grown children, Stephanie Slatkow O’Grady and her husband, Peter, who live in Darien, CT; and Matthew Slatkow, who lives in Manhattan.
+They have two precious grandchildren: Dylan and Alexandra.
 When she’s not working, she loves spending time with her family, golfing, boating, traveling, shopping and laughing with friends.

 Jackie is very pleased to be part of Impact 100, and thinks that it is the future model of efficient philanthropy for conscientious women everywhere.